-The security concerns about financial considerations are set forth in AG ¶ 18, as follows:
+The security concerns about financial considerations are set forth in AG \P 18, as follows:

-Failure or inability to live within one's means, satisfy debts, and meet financial obligations may indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which can raise questions about an individual's reliability, trustworthiness and ability to protect classified or sensitive information An individual who is financially overextended is at greater risk of having to engage in illegal or otherwise questionable acts to generate funds.
+Failure or inability to live within one's means, satisfy debts, and meet financial obligations may indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which can raise questions about an individual's reliability, trustworthiness and ability to protect classified or sensitive information . . .
+An individual who is financially overextended is at risk of having to engage in illegal acts to generate funds.

-Applicant's history of delinquent debts generates security concerns under AG \P 19(a), "inability to satisfy debts," and AG \P 19(c), "a history of not meeting financial obligations."
+Applicant's extensive delinquent debts generate security concerns under AG \P 19(a), "inability to satisfy debts," and AG \P 19(c), "a history of not meeting financial obligations."